 - Configure the source and destination instances.

 Section Parameter Description N/A Synchronization Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
-Source Instance Details Instance Type The value of this parameter is set to PolarDB Instance and cannot be changed.
-Instance Region The region of the source cluster.
-The region is the same as the source region that you selected on the buy page.
+Source Instance Details Instance Type This parameter is set to PolarDB Instance and cannot be changed.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
-POLARDB Instance ID Select the ID of the source PolarDB cluster.
-Database Account Enter the database account of the source PolarDB cluster.
-The account must have the read permission on the objects to be synchronized.
-Database Password Enter the password of the source database account.
+PolarDB Instance ID Select the ID of the PolarDB for MySQL cluster.
+Database Account Enter the database account of the PolarDB for MySQL cluster.
+The account must have the read permissions on the objects to be synchronized.
+Database Password Enter the password of the database account.
 Destination Instance Details Instance Type Select an instance type based on the deployment of the Kafka cluster.
-In this example, select User-Created Database in ECS Instance.Note If you select other instance types, you must prepare the environment that is required for the Kafka cluster.
+In this example, select User-Created Database in ECS Instance.Note If you select other instance types, you must deploy the network environment for the Kafka cluster.
 For more information, see Preparation overview.
-Instance Region The region of the destination cluster.
-The region is the same as the destination region that you selected on the buy page.
+Instance Region The destination region that you selected on the buy page.
 You cannot change the value of this parameter.
-ECS Instance ID Select the ID of the ECS instance on which the Kafka cluster is deployed.
+ECS Instance ID Select the ID of the Elastic Compute Service (ECS) instance on which the Kafka cluster is deployed.
 Database Type Select Kafka.
 Port Number Enter the service port number of the Kafka cluster.
 The default port number is 9092.
 Database Account Enter the username that is used to log on to the Kafka cluster.
 If no authentication is enabled for the Kafka cluster, you do not need to enter the username.
-Database Password Enter the password of the username.
+Database Password Enter the password that corresponds to the username.
 If no authentication is enabled for the Kafka cluster, you do not need to enter the password.
 Topic Click Get Topic List, and select a topic name from the drop-down list.
 Kafka Version Select the version of the destination Kafka cluster.
 Encryption Select Non-encrypted or SCRAM-SHA-256 based on your business and security requirements.

 - Select the objects to be synchronized.